 The collaborative work completed by Accumet has ranged from experimental assemblies that give sight to the blind and electronic assemblies implanted in the brain, to creating new and improved breast cancer screening devices and developing replacement bones.
 The medical device sector will continue its insatiable demand for custom surgical tools to correct very specific conditions.
 We expect to become more involved in the cutting of polymers as DNA screening becomes an everyday tool for doctors.
 Finally, we’re headed toward the collaboratively working on the development of implantable electronic assemblies that could, in the future, enhance or entirely replace basic human bodily functions.

 We help medical instrument and device providers gain a competitive advantage by speeding up their time to market, lowering their production costs, and reducing their supply chain risk.

 As an ISO 9001 and AS9100 certified full service advanced manufacturer with highly trained and certified operators, Accumet continually invests in new manufacturing test and measurement technology and control processes which leads to faster production, higher quality and material savings.
 And, whether we're just making a component or we're creating your finished device, our quality assurance team closely monitors all aspects of the manufacturing process to ensure that quality standards are adhered to and documented during each step of the way.
 We can turn parts around in a couple of days or less, giving our customers a leg up on their competition when trying to get a product to market.

-Learn more about our advanced materials processing and precision laser services for the precise needs of the medical device, implant, and tooling market here.
+Learn more about our advanced materials processing and precision laser services for the medical device, implant, and tooling market here.